goldentoken6/andriioreshk1118/README.md

 I am a Full Stack Developer, Blockchain Developer, AI Expert.

+As a full stack developer, I have experience working with various programming languages such as JavaScript, Python, and Ruby, and am proficient in both front-end and back-end web development.
+I have also worked with various frameworks such as React, Angular, and Django, and am skilled in database management using SQL and NoSQL databases.
+Additionally, I have experience deploying applications to the cloud using AWS and Azure.

+As a blockchain developer, I have developed decentralized applications (dApps) using Solidity and have worked with various blockchain protocols such as Ethereum and Hyperledger.
+I am also familiar with cryptocurrency development and have experience working with Bitcoin and other cryptocurrencies.
+I have developed blockchain-based solutions for various industries, including finance, healthcare, and supply chain management.

 💧 FrontEnd: React, Next.js, Remix, Vue, Redux, Mobx,  Vuex, TailwindCSS, SCSS, MUI, Styled-component, Bootstrap,  Vuetify, Javascript, ES6+, Typescript

 🔸 BackEnd: Node.js, ExpressJS, Nest.js, Python, Django, Flask, AWS, Digital Ocen, Serverless, RESTFul API, PostgreSQL, Artificail Intelligence